 There are two employment-related health insurance measures included in this release: health insurance held from a current main job (HELD13X) and health insurance offered from a current main job (OFFER13X).
-The held and offer variables were logically edited using health insurance information not available for public release.
+The held and offer variables were logically edited using health insurance information from the health insurance section not available for public release.

-Persons under age 16 as well as persons aged 16 and older who do not hold a current main job or who are self-employed with no employees are coded as "inapplicable" for both the health insurance-related employment variables.
+Persons under age 16 as well as persons aged 16 and older who do not hold a current main job, who are self-employed with no employees, or who are otherwise ineligible are coded as "inapplicable" for both the health insurance-related employment variables.

-HELD13X is "yes" if the person reports having insurance coverage from the employer or union at the current main job and that coverage provides hospital/physician or Medigap benefits (as long as the person is not self-employed with no employees).
+HELD13X is "yes" if the person reported having insurance coverage from the employer or union at the current main job and that coverage provides hospital/physician or Medigap benefits (as long as the person is not self-employed with no employees).
 HELD13X is also "yes" if the person's current main job is with the armed forces.